Song of Youth (novel): Content summary

 After the Mukden Incident, the anti-Japanese movement begins, Lin Daojing returns to Beiping to work with patriots to promote the movement, while Yu Yongze is busy pursuing personal fame and fortune.
 At this time, Lin Daojing meets a like-minded revolutionary-Lu Jiachuan.
 Lu Jiachuan is a university student in Beijing University.
 He is brave and resolute, and actively goes south to join the student movement of anti-Japanese demonstrations.
 Lin Daojing continues to grow and participates in parade.
 Gradually, she gets to know many patriotic students and develops a strong desire to know more about Marxist social science.
 When she meets Lu Jiachuan again, Lu encourages Lin to integrate into society and join in the revolution.
-Compared with Lu, Yu Yonze interferes Lin Daojing and does not save Lu Jiachuan when he is rounded up by the gendarmes.
-Lin Daojing finally could not stand this selfish man and breaks up with him.
+Compared with Lu, Yu Yongze interferes with Lin Daojing and does not save Lu Jiachuan when he is rounded up by the gendarmes.
+Lin Daojing finally could not stand Yu Yongze’s selfish actions and breaks up with him.

-Lin Daojing then participate all sorts of revolutionary activities, but because of insufficiency experience and the rebellion of Dai Yu within the party, she is kidnapped by Hu Mengan.
+Lin Daojing then participates in all sorts of revolutionary activities, but because of insufficient experience and the rebellion of Dai Yu within the party, she is kidnapped by Hu Mengan.
 With the help of companions, she escapes, comes to Dingxian to become a primary school teacher and meets Jiang Hua.
-Jiang Hua is a communist, he guides Lin Daojing to go deep into the countryside, organize the people and turn revolutionary ideals into practical action.
-Lin Daojing actively starts the Also with the help of Lin Hong who is a member of the Chinese Communist Party (CCP), Lin Daojing resists the harsh penalties and strengthens her revolutionary will after she is arrested in Beiping.
+Jiang Hua is a communist who guides Lin Daojing to go deep into the countryside, organize the people and turn revolutionary ideals into practical action.
+With the help of Lin Hong who is a member of the Chinese Communist Party (CCP), Lin Daojing resists the harsh penalties and strengthens her revolutionary will after she is arrested in Beiping.
 After she is released from prison, she becomes a member of the CCP and works in the Party organs.
 During this time, Jiang Hua also returns to Beiping and announces the death sentence of the traitor Dai Yu on behalf of the CCP.

 Thereafter, Lin Daojing is sent to Beijing University.
 Although the students there distrusts her, with Jiang Hua's help, lin overcomes the difficulties, penetrates into the student organization, exposes the spies together with the students.
 She gradually gains the trust of the students and inspires their revolutionary spirits.

 On December 9, 1935, these university patriotic students marches in the streets for anti-Japanese movements.
 Lin Daojing gets together with Jiang Hua and all the progressive youth, these revolutionary fighters continue to dedicate themselves to the revolution.